CISecurity/ControlsAssessmentSpecification/control-14/control-14.8.rst

 * M2 = List of all endpoints storing sensitive information
 * M3 = List of all endpoints covered by at least one encryption tool
 * M4 = List of all endpoints not covered by at least one encryption tool
-* M5 = The number of encryption tools that require secondary authentication (count of M1)
+* M5 = Count of encryption tools that require secondary authentication (count of M1)
-* M6 = The number of endpoints storing sensitive information (count of M2)
+* M6 = Count of endpoints storing sensitive information (count of M2)
-* M7 = The number of endpoints covered by at least one encryption tool (count of M3)
+* M7 = Count of endpoints covered by at least one encryption tool (count of M3)
-* M8 = The number of endpoints not covered by at least one encryption tool (count of M4)
+* M8 = Count of endpoints not covered by at least one encryption tool (count of M4)

 Metrics